Astrophotography: The Lagoon Nebula

 Processed in Adobe Photoshop CC

 As a matter of fact, Messier 8 just barely cleared my south side fence when I captured this image.
-The DSO’s in the Milky Way core are only available for photographing for a short window of time in the summer, so all of my attention resides there until fall.
+The DSO’s in the Milky Way core are only available for photographing for a short window of time in the summer, so all of my attention resides in this rich area until Fall.

 About the Lagoon Nebula

 The Lagoon Nebula is a large, bright interstellar cloud in the constellation Sagittarius.
 This emission nebula is also classified as an H II region.
 An OIII filter can be useful for imaging nebulae like M8, although I have not ventured into that territory myself as of yet.

 It is one of only two star-forming nebulae visible to the naked eye from mid-northern latitudes.
-(Like me in Ontario!)
-Using binoculars, it will appear as a distinct oval cloudlike patch with a defined glowing core.
+Using binoculars or a small telescope, it will appear as a distinct oval cloudlike patch with a defined glowing core.
 The open cluster of stars (NGC 6530) can be seen within the nebula.

 M8 and M20 – A Close Nebula Pairing:

 The image above was captured in August 2015 from my backyard in St. Catharines, Ontario.
-The Lagoon and Trifid Nebulas appear very close together in the constellation Sagittarius, allowing for a spectacular photography opportunity with a wide field telescope.
+The Lagoon and Trifid Nebula appear very close together in the constellation Sagittarius, allowing for a spectacular photography opportunity with a wide field telescope.